UI5Lab/UI5Lab-browser/README.md

 > **Note:** Run ```npm install --global @ui5/cli``` if the ```ui5``` command is not registered (for more information see [ui5 tooling](https://github.com/SAP/ui5-tooling]))

-5. Open the browser with the following URL: [http://localhost:8080/test-resources/ui5lab/browser/index.html](http://localhost:8080/test-resources/ui5lab/browser/index.html)
+5. Open the browser with the following URL: [http://localhost:8080/index.html](http://localhost:8080/index.html)

 > **Note:** To test the browser, one or more libraries should be defined as a dependency and registered in the libraries.json file.
-See the UI5Lab-central project for more details
+See the ```gh-pages``` branch of UI5Lab-central project for a live example

 #### Publishing the to npm